VladDumitru06/boxvent-frontend/README.md

 # ReactJS Website Frontend
 This is the frontend of a full-stack website built using ReactJS.
-The website features authorization with roles, manipulation of data, the ability to post/edit events, and a live chat implemented with websockets.
+# Key Features
+Secure authorization for multiple user roles.
+As an admin, you have the ability to create and manage events, as well as add new fighters to the system.
+Real-time updates for editing elements, allowing for seamless and efficient management.
+Users can purchase tickets for events with ease.